EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 #### Exploratory
 _25 cpd | 5 cps - Open Access_

 All Edmunds API keys are issued with a default quota of 25 calls/day and 5 calls/second.
 This rate limit should provide sufficient access to test and explore the Edmunds API.
-Don’t forget to check out the [API Console](http://edmunds.mashery.com/io-docs) for testing and education.

 #### Enhanced
 _100 cpd | 10 cps - Developers Must Request Access_